Moore, short-handed Suns hold off Spurs 123-121

 Keita Bates-Diop tipped in a missed free throw by Tre Jones to put San Antonio ahead 121-120 with 10 seconds left, setting up Moore's winning 26-footer.

-Utah could secure the top seed in the West with a win over Sacramento on Sunday night, but the Suns would get the top seed if the Jazz lose because Phoenix swept the season series from Utah.
+Phoenix moved within one-half game of Utah for the league's best record.
+The Jazz could secure the top seed throughout the playoffs with a win over Sacramento on Sunday night, but the Suns would get the top seed if the Jazz lose because Phoenix swept the season series from Utah.

 The Suns rested Booker and Paul in the final regular-season game for both teams.
 Phoenix was also without starting center Deandre Ayton, who missed his third straight game with a sore left knee.
 The trio only missed a combined 10 games this season.